JesperHogstedDk/nodejs2025Q2-service/README.md

    npm run test:auth
    npm run test:refresh
    ```
-In case test partly fails, it might be that the database is coorupt, clean all tables or at least user except migrations and try again
+In case test partly fails, it might corrupt the database, clean all tables specially or at least user except migrations and try again.
+In some case it might help to clean the dist folder (prebuild), re-build and even the node modules folder.

 # Run Api in container using Docker Compose
 Make sure Docker Desktop is installed
 ### Usage